Sic Parvis Magna Sample Chapter—Escape from Tavistock

 Every head turned toward him.

 “Torches, up on the ridge!”
-He pointed towards the path that led away from the house.
+He pointed toward the path that led away from the house.
 His eyes darted from person to person, looking if he should panic.

-Like fireflies disturbed by a sudden breeze, flickering dots of orange light were lurching side to side against the twilight over the ridge.
+Like fireflies disturbed by a sudden breeze, flickering dots of orange light lurched side to side against the twilight over the ridge.

 Grandfather turned, his voice tight.
 “I’ll fetch the wagon!
 Marjorie.
 Gather our belongings.
 Smartly now!
 Don’t forget the strong box!”

-He snatched the lantern and dashed towards the barn.
+He snatched the lantern and dashed toward the barn.

 Grandmother’s face drained of color.

-Francis pressed to his mother, peeking out from around her skirts at the glittering serpent of torches writhing down the ridge.
+Francis pressed to his mother, peeking out from around her skirts at the glittering serpent of torchlights writhing down the ridge.

 The memory of James, his hands clenching stones, filled his mind.
-He trembled, the house closing in around him.
+The house felt to close in around him.

-Mary and Marjorie bumped Francis several times as they grabbed and carried out small things.
+Mary and Marjorie bumped into Francis several times as they grabbed and carried out small things.

-Sensing his angst, Mary crouched in front of him, her hands on his shoulders.
+Sensing him go still, Mary crouched in front of him, her hands on his shoulders.
 “Be brave.
 Help your grandmother take things into the wagon.”
+Her voice wavered.

-Mary spun and ran to the cottage where they lived.
+Mary ran to the cottage where they lived.

 “Francis!” grandfather called.
 “Francis!
 Hold her reins!”

-Francis looked at the yard.
-Grandfather hitched one of the farm’s horses to the mid-sided wagon and brought up to the longhouse.
+Francis looked out into the yard.
+Grandfather hitched one of the farm’s horses to the mid-sided wagon and brought it up to the longhouse.
 An axe was tucked into his belt.

 He thrust the reins into Francis’s hands and ran back into the barn for the second horse.